abcnorio/nspawn-aiml/Readme.md

 conda activate comfyui-exp
 ```

 Before installing AI/ML engines, we do some more SECURITY.
-We switch to the host as `root` and activate the iptables script.
+We switch to the host as `root` and activate the `iptables` script.
 Check the values within the script before running it.
 But it asks you anyway whether values are ok.

-The following variables have to be set - new are just the backup folder of the container and its base.
+The following variables have to be set - new are just the backup folder of processed container files, and its base.
 Change those values in the `NSPAWN_iptables-etc_v3` script to what suits the local needs:

 ```bash
 CONTAINERNAME="aiml-gpu"